Kenneth Kaunda Biography: Age, Wife, Children, Political Career, Hospitalisation -Pindula, Local Knowledge

 |+

-Kaunda was a leader of the campaign that ended British colonial rule and he became Zambia’s first democratically elected president in 1964.
-He led the country, which became a one-party state, until 1991 when he was defeated in an election following the introduction of multiparty politics.

-Kaunda was a leader of the campaign that ended British colonial rule and he became Zambia’s first democratically elected president in 1964.
-He led the country, which became a one-party state, until 1991 when he was defeated in an election following the introduction of multiparty politics.
+He led , which became a one-party state, until 1991 when he was defeated in an election following the introduction of multiparty politics.

 President